neondatabase/website/content/docs/how-to-guides/import-an-existing-database.md

 This topic describes how to import an existing PostgreSQL database to Neon.
 The instructions can also be used to migrate a database from one Neon project to another.
 For example, you can use the instructions to migrate a database from a Neon project created with PostgreSQL 14 to a Neon project created with PostgreSQL 15.

 PostgreSQL provides several import methods.
-The most efficient method is using the `pg_dump` utility with connection strings, as shown:
+This topic shows how to use the `pg_dump` utility with connection strings.

 ```bash
 pg_dump <connection-string> | psql <connection-string>